tbalz2319/DinnerSelect/README.md

 - The main goal of this program is to answer the question "What do you want to eat?" from a friend, spouse, family member, etc

- -It was my first try at Golang to get familiar with the language, hope it helps others
+- It was my first try at Golang to get familiar with the language, hope it helps others

- In order to execute program type the following at the cli:
+- In order to execute program type the following at the cli:

  1: ```go get https://github.com/tbalz2319/DinnerSelect.git```

  2:  ```go run food_idea.go```